Kubinka (air base)

 Most units at Kubinka were subordinated up until 2009–2010 to the Special Purpose Command of the Russian Air Force.

 The 32nd Guards Fighter Aviation Regiment was based at Kubinka from February 1950 to 1962–63.
 The regiment was subordinated to the 9th Fighter Aviation Division.
 It was then reformed at the base after being deployed to Cuba as part of Operation Anadyr.
 The regiment initially flew MiG-19s but by 1962 was flying MiG-21F-13s.
 The regiment was still in place in the late 1980s.
 From 1968 to 1989 it was part of the 9th Fighter Aviation Division, stationed at Shatalovo (air base), Smolensk Oblast.
 The 32nd Guards Fighter Aviation Regiment was formed in 1941 as the 434th Fighter Aviation Regiment.
 It became 32nd Guards Fighter Aviation Regiment by an order of the People's Commissariat for Defence (Soviet Defence Ministry, NKO) in November 1942.
 The regiment was disbanded on 1 July 1989.

+Kubinka airfield is also used as an aeroclub for training civilian pilots.
+Aircraft have taken part in demonstration performances at festivals and special events in Patriot Park.
+Some training aircraft from Kubinka airbase were used to simulate air combat from the Second World War during the WW2 reenactment at the tank museum.
+The Kubinka airbase itself was also used as a venue for a large reenactment with aircraft and armored vehicles from the tank museum.

 Accidents and incidents

 On 17 August 2021, the only flying prototype Il-112V (RF-41400) suffered a fire in the right engine and crashed near Kubinka Airfield.
 All three crew on board were killed, including test-pilot Nikolai Kuimov, Hero of the Russian Federation.

+On 7 May 2025 a Ukrainian drone attack caused fires at the air base.